On This Page

 | Car Service / LimoKing & Queen Limo · See note 6 | From ~$75+ tip, tolls & fees | ~25–45 min | Comfort, zero hassle |

-- Q70 Bus + Subway: The Q70 bus runs from LaGuardia Airport through Queens, connecting to the Jackson Heights–Roosevelt Ave/74th St subway station (E/F/M/R/7 trains) and the Woodside–61st St LIRR station.
-The bus portion runs entirely within Queens; once you board the subway you’re on your way into Manhattan.
-Pay the fare at the kiosk before boarding the bus — do not pay on the bus.
-One fare covers both the bus and subway on OMNY.
-Runs frequently during daytime hours.
+- Q70 Bus + Subway: The Q70 runs from LaGuardia through Queens to Jackson Heights–Roosevelt Ave/74th St (E/F/M/R/7) and Woodside–61st St LIRR.
+Pay at the kiosk before boarding — one fare covers bus and subway on OMNY.

-- Uber / Lyft: Prices vary widely with demand, traffic, time of day, and vehicle type.
-LGA is relatively close to Midtown, so base fares are lower than JFK — but surge pricing during peak hours can push totals significantly higher.
-Always check the app for a current estimate before booking.
+- Uber / Lyft: LGA is relatively close to Midtown so base fares are lower than JFK — but surge pricing during peak hours can add significantly.

 - Car Service: Fixed-rate pricing with no surge.
 Tolls, fees, and tip are additional.
-Book in advance — most services require a reservation.
-Rates vary by company and vehicle class.
+Book in advance.

 | Method | Cost | Time | Best For |